Indiana Horticultural Conference and Expo returns

 TIPPECANOE COUNTY, Ind.
 (WLFI) — The Indiana Horticultural Conference and Expo is back in-person.

-The two day event is taking place at the Beck Agricultural Center in West Lafayette.
+The two day event is taking place at the Beck Agricultural Center in West Lafayette Monday January 23 and Tuesday January 24.

 "This particular meeting is geared toward commercial farmers.
 So those people who make a living out of growing and selling fruits and vegetables, but sometimes we do occasionally see folks that are interested in growing their own fruit show up to the meeting,” said Assistant Professor of Horticulture and Landscape Architecture at Purdue, Stephen Meyers.
 “They can get some benefit from the content, but a lot of times it's more advanced than what they're ready for."